 Exam Replacement Policy: Need help recovering from a poor exam performance?
-Here's what will do: I will automatically replace the lowest score of your first 4 exams with the average score of all 5 of your exams IF you take all 5 exams.
-In other words, you must complete the course in its entirety.
+Here's what I will do: I will replace the lowest score of your first 4 exams with the average score of all 5 of your exams (if the low score of 1-4 <AVG of 1-5).
+You must take all exams and complete the course in its entirety to qualify for this policy.
 So, this policy is literally designed to help you recover from a low exam score due to lack of preparation, a bad day, or an extenuating circumstance, for example.
+Exam Logistics: There will be no paper/pencil exams in this course.
+I have polled my classes since the pandemic and >80% of students prefer remote examinations.
+Moreover, paper/pencil exams are logistically complicated, result in delayed feedback, and cost the lives of trees - our green friends that inhale in our waste (CO_2) and exhale the most vital nutrient for our existence (O_2) .
+Your exams will be administered to you online and securely via D2L utilizing the Respondus LockDown Browser that you must download on your computer.

-Exam Logistics: Your examinations will be administered to you online, remotely, and securely via D2L utilizing the LockDown Browser with Respondus Monitor.
-While the exams will be administered online and remotely, you must take your exam on or nearby the MSU main campus (exceptions will be made for extenuating circumstances).
-The reason for this is so that you can come to my office to take a paper/pencil version of the exam if you happen to experience technical difficulties that cannot be resolved by MSU IT Service Desk.
+You can take your exam one of two ways: 1) online/remotely or 2) online/in-person.
+If you choose option (1), then your exam will be administered via D2L utilizing the LockDown Browser + Respondus Monitor (i.e., you will need to use your webcam and mic).
+In addition, you must take your exam on or nearby MSU main campus (exceptions will be made for extenuating circumstances).
+The reason for this is so you can come to take your exam in-person (within ~10 minutes) if you happen to experience technical difficulties that cannot be resolved by the MSU IT Service Desk.
+If you choose option (2), then you will take your exam in-person (location TBD).
+While your exam will still be administered to you online via D2L utilizing the LockDown Browser, you will not be required to use the Respondus Monitor in addition.
+You will have to sign up for option (2) in advance for the entire semester.
+Some students find that the webcam is intrusive and/or causes them anxiety.
+Therefore, I want to acknowledge this and be flexible.
 Please see the D2L Respondus LockDown Browser document on D2L for details, technical requirements, and additional exam logistics.
 As with typical in-person exams, you are to take your exams on your own, without help from any notes, book, internet sources or other human beings (see MSU's Academic Integrity Policy, pg.
+14. Please note that if cheating is suspected, the privilege to take exams via option (1) may be revoked at my discretion, and you be required to take the remainder of your exams in-person (i.e., option (2)).

-13).
-With this online/remote format, no questions can be asked/answered during the exams.
+To be fair, no questions can be asked/answered during in-person or remote exams.
 Exams will be scored in D2L, and scores will be posted in the D2L Gradebook (~48 hours after the exam).
 Exams will not be posted online for review.
-If you would like to appeal a question(s), or simply see the mistake(s) that you made, the exam keys will be made available during my Office Hours and in your TA's CRS/SSHS sessions.
+If you would like to ask a question(s), or simply see the mistake(s) that you made, the exam keys will be made available during my Office Hours and in your TA's Lead CRS session.
 The keys will be available up until the next exam.